jianlin-cheng/Cryo2Struct/README.md

 ```

-## Visualizing the Atomic Structure Modeled by Cryo2Struct
+## Visualizing the Atomic Structure Modeled by Cryo2Struct. - [Watch More Here](https://mailmissouri-my.sharepoint.com/:v:/g/personal/ngzvh_umsystem_edu/EcOq7mKZKUpFtULgONLrZRwB0uR6GzPh6sVaIibh-BKEvA?e=rvSXUo)
 The superimposition of the predicted backbone structure (in blue) with the known backbone structure (in green) of EMD ID: 17961, PDB ID: 8PVC.
 The density map has a resolution of 2.6 Angstroms and was released on 2023-11-29.

 ![17961.gif](./img/17961.gif)